SciCompKL/CoDiPack/documentation/TutorialB2.md

 [evalReverse](@ref codi::TapeHelper::evalReverse).
 We will first have a look at `evalJacobian` and `evalHessian` and then look at `evalForward` and `evalReverse`.

-The Jacobian and Hessian evaluation function will use the recorded information to compute the respective derivtiave information of the recorded evaluation.
+The Jacobian and Hessian evaluation function will use the recorded information to compute the respective derivative information of the recorded evaluation.
 If the recorded evaluation can be described by the mathematical function
   \f[ F: \R^n \rightarrow \R^m \f]
 then `evalJacobian` will compute